Complying with the Eel Regulations – Our Self-cleaning Filters are Eel Friendly.

 The regulations set criteria for the use of raw water and screening and pumping equipment.
 In simple terms, the regulations seek to ensure that Eels at all stages of life are protected.

-The Eel regulations therefore are concerned, in part, with the intake velocity of pumps screens and strainers, the angle of approach and the size of mesh aperture are the determining factors.
+The Eel regulations are concerned, in part therefore, with the intake velocity of pumps screens and strainers, the angle of approach and the size of mesh aperture are the determining factors.